-Treatment results are measured by testing the woman’s hCG levels.
-Usually chemotherapy is continued until hCG levels are normal.
+Treatment results are measured by testing the hCG levels.
+Chemotherapy is usually continued until hCG levels are normal.
 Additional cycles of chemotherapy are given after hCG levels are normal to reduce the risk of recurrence.
 In most instances, patients require 3 to 4 cycles of chemotherapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, mouth sores, hair loss, loss of appetite, neuropathy (numbness and tingling in the fingers and toes), and oto-toxicity, which is loss of high-frequency hearing and/or ringing in the ears.
 These side effects usually go away after treatment is finished.
 Talk with your doctor beforehand about the possible side effects from the specific drug(s) given and how side effects may be relieved or reduced.